I thought it would be interesting to share some of my best health tips in a fun and playful way.

 Have 2 to 3 fruits per day.
 Although fruits have fructose, they are also loaded with vitamins, minerals, and antioxidants that we need.
 Vary them to gain the most benefits.

 Ignore the claims on the front of products.
 They often lie and stretch the truth.
-Instead, read the list of ingredients and nutrition facts, and avoid anything that has words you can’t pronounce or understand.
+Instead, read the list of ingredients and nutrition facts, and avoid anything that has words you can’t understand.

 Juicing a variety of raw vegetables can aid in digestion if you consume predominately cooked foods.
 The process of cooking kills vital enzymes that aid in digestion and reduces the nutrient contents in food.
 If you don’t like to eat raw vegetables, juicing is a good option.